-We are unlikely to grasp the differences between the structural and functional view of leadership unless we identify their distinguishing features.
+We are unlikely to grasp the differences between the structural and the functional view of leadership unless we identify their distinguishing features.
 When conceived as a structure, leadership is all about positions, rituals, and appearances, and not about tasks, accomplishments, outcomes or substance.
 The mere occupation of a post that is perceived to be strategic, powerful, or otherwise, important, is what confers on one the title (if not the substantive or the moral authority) of a “leader”.

 And this is where the problem lies.
 The focus on positions most frequently removes the very essence of leadership.
 It enthrones self-seeking power play and adventurism in place of real, visionary, leadership.
 It turns a serious business into, at best, child’s play, at worst, an uninhibited opportunity for the pursuit of self- or sectional interest.
-Focusing on rewards and not on performance and results, the entrepreneurial conception of leadership cannot but ignite or exacerbate inter-group and inter-personal power struggles.
+Focusing on rewards and not on performance and results, the opportunistic conception of leadership cannot but ignite or exacerbate inter-group and inter-personal power struggles.
 When leaders are not held accountable for specific outcomes, everyone will assume that what matters is incumbency of a “leadership” position, rather than the incumbent’s actual or potential contributions to growth.
 Where that is the prevailing orthodoxy, candidates eyeing leadership vacancies will leave nothing undone to gain possession of the prized objects.
 They will fly ethnic, religious, gender, or age kites, and will apply methods, fair and foul, to sway the final selection decisions (or election outcomes) in their favor.
 The free-for-all fights and controversies accompanying election primaries and top political appointments are symptoms of a deeper malaise—the failure to agree on benchmarks for leadership recruitment.

 The dynamic, visionary conception of leadership does not totally reject the association of the concept with the aspiration for public office or for any office for that matter.
-However, it assumes that who gets what position would be determined, not by combat, but by a clash of visions and by the outcome of open and fair competition.
+However, it assumes that who gets what position would be determined, not by physical combat, but by a clash of visions and by the outcome of open and fair competition.
 In this regard, the clarity of each candidate’s vision or the superiority of each candidate’s qualification, is important.
 So is the ability to convince others (e.g., disciples, the masses, the electorate, and, for career leadership positions, appointing authorities) of the genuineness of a serving or prospective leader’s commitment to a cause.
 Other essential leadership competencies are the demonstration of the capacity to tackle a nagging problem, and the depth of the followers’ emotional attachment to the leader or to what s/he stands for (effectively summed up by the term, charisma) .